This webpage summarises ongoing work in the area of probabilistic integration.

 Reference: Briol, F-X., Oates, C. J., Girolami, M., Osborne, M. A. & Sejdinovic, D. (2015).
 Probabilistic Integration: A Role for Statisticians in Numerical Analysis? [arXiv]

 About: This paper extends some of our previous work on Bayesian quadrature to cases where the probability distribution with respect to which we are integrating is not available in closed-form.
 In particular, we assume we have access to distribution only through samples, which is often the case in areas such as Bayesian calibration of computer models.
-We propose a probabilistic numerics approach to this problem which includes a model for the integrand together with another model for the kernel mean (also called kernel embedding).
+We propose a probabilistic numerics approach to this problem which includes a model for the integrand together with another model for the kernel mean (also called kernel embedding) obtained using a Dirichlet process to model the measure with respect to which we are integrating.
 The approach is illustrated on a Bayesian forecasting problem for the Goodwin oscillator, a well known model of complex chemical systems made up of a system of ODEs.
+We also have some nice applications to complex cardiac models.

 - June 2016: Preprint available on arXiv!